-- To submit the proposal of Santonian GSSP to Episodes for publication - To submit the proposal of Coniacian GSSP to the Cretaceous Subcommission Voting Members, then submit it to ICS, and possibly to Episodes for publication - To submit a new proposal of Albian GSSP to the Cretaceous Subcommission Voting Members, then to submit it to ICS, and possibly to Episodes for publication - To submit the proposal of Barremian GSSP to the Cretaceous Subcommission Voting Members, then to submit it to ICS, and possibly to Episodes for publication - To bring recommendations for the remaining GSSPs to ICS as soon as possibile - To propose the definition of criteria for identifying the base of the Berriasian and the J/K boundary - To communicate the results as widely as possible - To develop new directions for the Subcommission as GSSP proposals are completed - Specifically, future objectives will concern the subdivision of stages, with definition of substages and related GSSPs.
+- To submit the proposal of Santonian GSSP to Episodes for publication - To submit the proposal for the Coniacian GSSP to the Cretaceous Subcommission Voting Members, then submit it to ICS, and possibly to Episodes for publication - To submit a revised proposal for the Albian GSSP to the Cretaceous Subcommission Voting Members, then to submit it to ICS, and possibly to Episodes for publication - To submit the proposal for the Barremian GSSP to the Cretaceous Subcommission Voting Members, then to submit it to ICS, and possibly to Episodes for publication - To bring recommendations for the remaining GSSPs to ICS as soon as possibile - To propose the definition of the criteria for the recognition of the base of the Berriasian and the J/K boundary.
+This is deemed as 'High Priority' and the Working Group have been informed of this, with the expectation that this will be resolved as soon as possible. - To communicate the results as widely as possible - To develop new directions for the Subcommission as GSSP proposals are completed.
+This specifically concerns the subdivision of stages, with the definition of substages and related GSSPs.